Community Mental Health Action Plan

-The position will remain open until a selection is made.
+The position will remain open until a suitable candidate is selected.

 You’re a proven leader, experienced in developing communications programs that grow successful brands and capture the hearts and minds of a community.
 You’re a strategic thinker who inspires those you lead and who is committed to delivering measurable results.
 You’re a dynamic coach, guiding a creative team focused on growing support that changes the lives of thousands of families in your community.

 As the Director of Communications, you’re a well-seasoned generalist who has extensive hands-on experience with all communications channels, advertising mediums, digital communication platforms and approaches, social media, professional video production, graphic design and print production, media relations, special events management and public speaking.

 Your exceptional written and verbal communication skills ensure you’re able to transition between styles focused on storytelling, ad copywriting, blogging, factual reports and corporate presentations.

 You have managed challenging issues, internally and externally, and have strong facilitation skills.
 And your understanding of the philanthropic landscape brings you confidence in developing budgets and plans to build awareness of poverty and related social challenges in the community.

 As part of your leadership role, you will develop and manage relationships with corporate, government, and non-profit partners; as well as with volunteers on small and large scales – many of which you will provide advice and support to in helping them share messages and connecting across the community.

 Reporting to the Vice President, Community Engagement, your position works closely with the Director, Engagement Marketing; and cross-functionally with management team members in three other Centres of Excellence -- Resource Development, Community Building and Investment, and Business Services.